malikrashidk/tooltrace/BROWSER_EXTENSION_SETUP.md

 4. **Verify Installation**
    - The extension should appear in your extensions list
-   - You'll see the SaaS Hub icon in your toolbar
+   - You'll see the Tool Trace icon in your toolbar
    - Pin it for easy access (click the pin icon)

 ## Using the Extension